mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 In-person meetings are limited in the number of parallel tracks by the number of meeting rooms, but online meetings are not.
-However, more parallel tracks increases the number of possible conflicts.
+However, more parallel tracks increases the number of possible agenda conflicts.

 If the total number of requested sessions exceeds the capacity of the usual 8 parallel tracks, it is possible for a fully online meeting to simply use more